cmry/omesa/README.rst

 .. _dev: https://github.com/cmry/omesa/tree/dev
 .. _lime: https://github.com/marcotcr/lime

-In the dev_ branch a web front-end is being developed that can be used in combination with a database for storing models to visualize and compare model performance.
-This introduces some extra dependencies, such as ``bottle``, ``blitzdb``, ``plotly`` and lime_.
+In the dev_ branch a web front-end is being developed that uses a standalone database for storing models.
+This provides visualization and comparison of model performance.
+Some extra dependencies are introduced, such as ``bottle``, ``blitzdb``, ``plotly`` and lime_.
 Currently only the 'Results' section works, teaser below:

 .. image:: http://chris.emmery.nl/dump/omesa.png
     :alt: Front